 Located in southwest Houston, the school physically resembles a small college with its various buildings spread around its fifty-two-acre campus.
 This provides the school community with numerous outdoor grassy spaces and shaded areas for gathering and their personal enjoyment.

 The current student population numbers just over 1,100.
 Faculty, staff, and administration total over 110 yielding a student-to-teacher ratio of 10:1.
 In addition, fifty-seven percent of the faculty have advanced degrees in their areas.
 Ninety-one percent of the student body participates in extracurricular activities directed by numerous members of the school's faculty.
 The student body–with forty-five percent minorities–and the staff reflect the diverse character of Houston itself.
-To ease the burden of tuition for their families, approximately 15% of the student population receive assistance from a financial aid budget of $1.8 million.
+To ease the burden of tuition for families, approximately fifteen percent of the student population receive assistance from a financial aid budget of $1.8 million.

 On June 21, 1960, Father Michael F. Kennelly, SJ, representing the Jesuit Fathers of the New Orleans Province, received official permission from His Excellency Bishop Wendelin J. Nold to establish a college preparatory school for boys.
 From March of the preceding year, 1959, Father Kennelly had been aided by the Jesuit Alumni Association here in Houston in the foundation of the school.